lunamaltseva/OOP-platformer-project/readme.md

 Doing so will simplify and ease the process of redesigning procedural code into object-oriented code.

+<h2 align=center> Attachments </h2>

+---

-<h2 align=center> Run-Length Encoding </h2>
+<h3 align=center> Run-Length Encoding </h3>

-This project utilizes RLE to encode levels, making them compact and efficient.
+This project utilizes RLE to encode levels, increasing compactness and efficiency.
+Level elements are represented by the following elements:

 | Puzzle Element | Character | ASCII code |
 |:---------------|:----------|:-----------|